jsirex/biome/CODE_OF_CONDUCT.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

 If a community member engages in unacceptable behavior, the community organizers may take action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community _without warning_ (and without refund in the case of a paid event).
-If you have been involved in unacceptable behavior with current Habitat community members outside the boundaries of the Habitat Community, the Community Organizers retain the right to treat those external incidents in the same manner as internal incidents.
+If you have been involved in unacceptable behavior with current Biome community members outside the boundaries of the Biome Community, the Community Organizers retain the right to treat those external incidents in the same manner as internal incidents.

 Any physical violence _or_ intimidation, threatened or acted on, is a serious offense and will result in immediate exclusion from the community and appropriate follow up with law enforcement (no, we're not kidding).